nordeim/Deep_Research/README.md

 Install required packages:

-$ pip install openai aiohttp colorama pyfiglet python-dotenv
+$ pip install openai aiohttp colorama pyfiglet python-dotenv zenrows

 // Set your EXA_API_KEY and OPENAI_API_KEY in your environment or in a .env file.